webhooksite/docs/docs/custom-actions.markdown

 A quick demo of how to use the Split Text action to loop over a list of URLs and forward the incoming request to them.

 <center><iframe width="100%" height="315" src="https://www.youtube.com/embed/9LYjKPgO6Gk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

+### Mock OpenAPI and Swagger specifications using Mock action

+The [Mock](/custom-actions/action-types.html#mock) action lets you upload an OpenAPI or Swagger specification, and your Webhook.site URL will automatically act as a mock server, creating responses based on the paths and schemas in the specification.

+<center><iframe width="100%" height="315" src="https://www.youtube.com/embed/QIEzn4i_P-M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

 ## Templates